yutanagano/tcrlm/README.md

-# TCR embedder
+# tcrlm

-This is a codebase containing useful modules and analysis notebooks for the TCR embedding/representation learning project.
+This is a codebase for developing and training TCR language models.
+This codebase contains code specific to the act of model training.

-## Prescribed data format (csv)
+## Prescribed TCR data format (csv)

 All TCR data concerned with this project should be saved as a csv file with the following columns, in this order, with the specified data: